wayofnumbers/wayofnumbers.github.io/content/pages/about.md

 author: Michael Li
 status: hidden

-Data science blog for the rest of us.

-### Michael Li
-Designer, Developer.
+This is the homepage and blog of Michael Li.
+For more about me, see here.